roeltje788/brum/README.md

 TODO: list modes

 ### Additional commands:
-These arguments can differ from mode to mode, but generally either or both an input file and a output are required.
+These arguments can differ from mode to mode, but generally either or both an input file and an output are required.

 ## Add function